hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 Reproduction: Hydrocotyle spreads via seeds, rhizomes, and sometimes by tubers.

 Comments: The dull, hairless green leaf of Dollarweed, has a roughly scalloped edge.
 The leaf divides into distinct segments.
+When you crush Kurnells Curse, it gives off a strong smell.

-Hydrocotyle is often mistaken for Kidney Weed.
-A good way to tell these apart is to look at where the leaf stem joins the leaf.
+• A good way to tell Hydrocotyle and Kidney Weed apart is to look at where the leaf stem joins the leaf.
 The stem of Kidney Weed is at the edge of the leaf, while the stem of Hydrocotyle is in the centre.

 Habitat: Hydrocotyle favours moist soil conditions, and thrives in weak, thin turf.